OutSystems/docs-product/src/deliver-mobile/compliance-with-third-party-licenses.md

 # Compliance with Third Party Licenses

 OutSystems apps use several great third party components, whose licenses require publishing a copy of the license itself and/or copyright notices.
-Your apps must have the copies of these licenses available to the end-users to be compliant with those requirements.
+Your apps must have the copies of these licenses available to the end users to be compliant with those requirements.

 If you are using other custom plug-ins or components in your app, you must also check their licenses to verify if they have the same requirements and ensure that your mobile apps are compliant with them.